The Challenge of DoD CUI Identification

 Information about COTS products is exempt.

 Information related to purely Commercial Off The Shelf (COTS) items is excluded from the safeguarding requirements prescribed by DFARS 7012.
-(For more information, see the answer to Question #1 on this FAQ.)
+(For more information on why COTS is exempt, please see our explanation.)
 If your organization’s products are truly COTS, you’re off the hook and can stop here 🙂

 If the contractual information your organization processes isn’t 100% related to COTS products, continue through the DoD CUI identification exercise below.